 The psalm finishes with recognition that those who ‘have the God of Jacob for their help (5), and revere the attributes described, (6 to 9), then effectively “God shall reign forever, for all generations.”
 (10)

 Antiphonal settings often feature refrains full of Hallelujahs.
 Why?
 The final handful of psalms from 146 to 150 are songs of praise, all starting and finishing with a ringing Hallelujah – praise YHWH.
-That last line in verse 10 quoted above is just one example.

 - Everett in TEP emphasises this as well as the prince thing and its alternative.